WeblateOrg/weblate/docs/admin.rst

 Interacting with others
 -----------------------

-You can trigger update of underlaying git repository for every subproject by accessing URL :file:`/hooks/p/project/subproject/update/`.
+You can trigger update of underlaying git repository for every subproject or project by accessing URL :file:`/hooks/update/project/subproject/` or :file:`/hooks/update/project/`.

 For GitHub, there is a special URL :file:`/hooks/github/`, which parses GitHub notifications and updates related projects automatically.